Cookhouse Diary

 This lemon meringue slice recipe, or sampita (shahm-pee-tah), has been in my family for generations.
 The origin of the recipe comes from Europe, specifically the Balkans area.

-Consider incorporating some scrumptious desserts into your regular rotation, such as the flavorful blackberry lemon loaf or the delectable walnut strudel.
+Consider incorporating some scrumptious desserts into your regular rotation, such as the flavorful blackberry lemon loaf, old-fashioned apricot swiss roll, or delectable walnut strudel.

 Jump to: